vatichild/laravel-filtero/README.md

 # Filtero

 Filtero is a Laravel package that provides a convenient way to filter, search, and sort data from models and their relationships.
+You only have to provide request query params properly, and Filtero will handle the rest for you.

 ## Installation